 Your deck is the perfect place for rest, so you want to put in the effort to make sure it feels like a relaxing space.
 Choose peaceful colours like natural timber and blue, keep a bunch of flowers on your coffee table, hang a throw over the arm of your outdoor seating set, and use an outdoor rug on the floor.

 Break up your deck with levels.
-Multilevel outdoor living space will bridge the gap between your home and lawn for a seamless design.
+Multilevel outdoor living space will bridge the gap between your home and an alfreso area for a seamless design.